In the Spotlight

 Protect yourself from what is here and now

-Many people likely grew a little nervous after hearing that the new coronavirus had spread for the first time within the United States.
+Many people likely grew a little nervous after hearing that the coronavirus had spread within the United States.
 But we have one simple message: keep doing what you're doing to stay healthy.

 VA is closely monitoring an outbreak of respiratory illness, named COVID-19, caused by the coronavirus.
 Doctors first identified the virus in Wuhan, Hubei Province, China.
 The CDC is working with the World Health Organization (WHO), other government agencies, along with state and local officials to respond to this emerging public health threat.

 Get ahead of it

 Even though there is no vaccine to prevent COVID-19, here are a few practical ideas to protect yourself and your loved ones:

 Call your VA Medical Center if you have symptoms of fever, cough, and shortness of breath and have recently returned from China or have been exposed to others diagnosed.

 Keep an eye on COVID-19, but remember the flu

 There have been at least 39 million flu cases so far this season nationwide, with 400,000 hospitalizations and 24,000 flu deaths.